H-1b Visas for Professional Employees: Frequently Asked Questions (FAQ)

 The prevailing wage is the wage or salary that the U.S. Department of Labor estimates is the median, or most common wage, paid by employers within that state for a specific position, based upon the duties of the position and the qualifications of the applicant and according to the Bureau of Labor Statistics.

-4. I have been living in the United States for almost six years under an H-1b Visa and my visa will be expiring soon, are there any options for me to stay here longer or to obtain my green card?
+4. I have been living in the United States for almost five years under an H-1b Visa and my visa will be expiring soon, are there any options for me to stay here longer or to obtain my green card?

 1).
 An LCA (Labor Condition Application) filed prior to the beginning their 6th year on the H-1b Visa, and